sajramay/kubernetes_notes/Rocking Kubernetes with Amazon EKS Fargate And DevOps - Notes.md

     - Note limits on number of pods depending on ec2 type and thus ENI support
       - https://github.com/aws/amazon-vpc-cni-k8s/blob/master/misc/eni-max-pods.txt
       - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI
+      - larger instance types can have more ENIs attached to them
+        - each ec2 instance always has at least one primary ENI
+      - there is a per ENI limit of IP addresses depending on the instance type, meaning some ENIs can have more IPs than others
   - AWS Fargate
     - no worker ec2 nodes at all
     - serverless container runtime nodes